-Weather continues to have significant impact on farm incomes
+Weather conditions have again had a significant impact on farm incomes, according to new figures.

 Average Farm Business Income fell across most farm types in 2012/13 (the exceptions being specialist pig and poultry farms) as the effect of the poor growing season and harvest was felt across both the cropping and livestock sectors.